Commute to Work: How to Make It Worth It for Your Employees

 Higher Risk of Employee Burnout

-Whether they get stuck in heavy traffic surrounded by blaring horns or get crammed into crowded trains, employees are already exposed to multiple stressors long before they get to the office.
+Whether employees get stuck in heavy traffic surrounded by blaring horns or get crammed into crowded trains, they are already exposed to multiple stressors long before they get to the office.
 This could leave them mentally and physically exhausted before they even make it to work, leading to a higher risk of employee burnout.

 Drop in Job Satisfaction